The Rite of Spring/common ground(s) Review

-An exciting cross-continents collaboration sees Pina Bausch's The Rite of Spring performed by a company of African dancers at Sadler's Wells
+In an exciting cross-continents collaboration Pina Bausch’s reading of Stravinsky’s The Rite of Spring explodes onto the stage at Sadler’s Wells brought by a company of African dancers

 Note: the performances of The Rite of Spring on the main stage are complemented by a powerful sound installation in the Lilian Baylis Studio, running at various times on Sunday 10 November.
 Full details and tickets here